 - Albert Ardevol is a computational biochemist with expertise in molecular modelling and protein engineering.
 He uses structural biology, computational modelling and biochemistry to rationally design and test new proteins for biotechnological applications and biomedicine.
-In his role in the CSIRO’s Ending Plastic Waste Mission in development, he is focused on accelerating technology to enable a circular economy for plastic packaging and textiles.
+In his role in the CSIRO’s Ending Plastic Waste Mission, he is focused on accelerating technology to enable a circular economy for plastic packaging and textiles.
 By studying the plastic cycle, creating new biomaterials, and designing bioprocesses to degrade, recycle and give value to the waste, we can abate the plastic pollution hazard while developing the Australian science and manufacturing industry.

 - Andrea is a senior research social scientist and co-author of the National Roadmap for the Circular Economy.
 As Work Package Lead for Social and Behavioural Enablers she is leading research into circular procurement decision making to enable increased government procurement of goods with recycled content.
 Andrea’s recent work also includes social license in the waste and resource recovery (WRR) sector investigating social acceptance of WRR infrastructure including energy from waste facilities.
 Her team also investigates industry transitions at the regional scale to further regional prosperity in Australia’s regions.
 In combination, this research contributes to the responsible development of innovative approaches as Australia transitions to a circular economy.

-- A senior principal research scientist in O&A, Denise has been leading a portfolio of plastics related work for more than 14 years.
+- A senior principal research scientist in the Environment Business Unit.
+Denise has been leading a portfolio of plastics related work for more than 14 years.
 As the Information for Decision Making lead, she brings a depth of knowledge and experience on data collection, analysis and interpretation for impact.
 For the last decade plus Denise has been working with local, state, and federal government leaders to identify solutions to reduce waste leakage to the environment.
 She has worked closely alongside government and industry bodies around the world including the Australian Packaging Covenant, the Convention on Biological Diversity and the United Nations.